HenryLok0/CodeState/README.md

 **Q: Why is `--cache` recommended for large projects?**

 A: For large codebases (thousands of files or hundreds of thousands of lines), full analysis can be slow.
-Using `--cache` on the first run builds a cache, so subsequent queries (like --details, --html, --contributors, etc.) will automatically use the cache and be much faster—often 10x or more.
-This is especially useful for monorepos, CI/CD, and teams.
+Using `--cache` on the first run builds a cache, so subsequent queries (like --details, --html, --contributors, etc.) will automatically use the cache and be much faster—often 10x or more. **If there is no cache, every command will scan the entire project again, which can be extremely slow for big projects.** This is especially useful for monorepos, CI/CD, and teams.

 **Q: When should I use `--cache-delete`?**